-Should it become necessary to reinstall the operating system, it may be possible that the JOBLOGS management facility becomes disconnected from the joblogs output queue.
+During an upgrade or reinstall the operating system, it may be possible that the JOBLOGS management facility becomes disconnected from the joblogs output queue.

 As a general precaution to ensure normal functioning of this utility, you should always re-run the JLINSTALL installation command every time you upgrade, or re-install, the iSeries operating system.